 When you optimize your web pages — including your blog posts — you’re making your website more visible to people who are looking for keywords associated with your brand, product, or service via search engines like Google.

-Once I got serious about this publishing career thingy, I studied, took classes, hired a professional (Barb Drozdowich of Bakerview Consulting who is amazing) and switched to WordPress.org (from Blogger — if you’re an author, WordPress.org is, by far, the preferred publishing platform of the industry).
+Once I got serious about this publishing career thingy, I studied, took classes, hired a professional (Barb Drozdowich of Bakerview Consulting, who is amazing) and switched to WordPress.org (from Blogger — if you’re an author, self-hosted WordPress (aka WordPress.org) is, by far, the preferred publishing platform of the industry).
 My decades in Big Pharma didn’t prepare me for the enormity of the multitude of tasks required for online publishing, but it certainly helped me to embrace it.

 And now I want to help you do the same.
-Here is my 20-step blog optimization guide.
-It’s specifically designed for WordPress, but you can adapt it for whichever platform you use.
+Here is my 24-step blog optimization guide.
+It’s specifically designed for WordPress, but you can adapt it to whichever platform you use.

 Here we go.

 Use the Coschedule headline analyzer.
-Be sure to head over to the analyzer to fiddle with the headline and aim for a score of 70 or above.
+Be sure to head over to the analyzer to fiddle with the headline and aim for a score of 70 or above (it will show green for GO).
 This will help with your Google SEO and click rate.
 If you can only get into the high sixties, that’s cool.
 Read their tips to score a better headline — VERY helpful!
 It takes some practice but you will get the hang of it quickly.
 I find this helpful for all clients and even my own blogs.

 Once you change the headline, be SURE to change the permalink (which is right under the title and says ‘permalink’).
 Again, this goes to the SEO.
 Pro Tip: If you change an existing permalink (e.g., on an old post), you’ll lose your existing social proof, aka shares, so be aware.
 There is a way to do it that involves coding — read more here.